daattali/beautiful-jekyll/terms.md

 ##### Changes to These Terms of Use

 We reserve the right, at Our sole discretion, to modify or replace these Terms at any time.
-If a revision is material We will make reasonable efforts to provide at least 30 days' notice prior to any new terms taking effect.
+If a revision is material We will make reasonable efforts to provide at least 30 days’ notice prior to any new terms taking effect; provided, however, Our failure to provide such notice shall not affect the validity or legality of these Terms.
 What constitutes a material change will be determined at Our sole discretion.

 By continuing to access or use Our Service after those revisions become effective, You agree to be bound by the revised terms.
-If You do not agree to the new terms, in whole or in part, please stop using the website and the Service.
+If You do not agree to the new terms, in whole or in part, please stop accessing or using the Website and the Service.

 ##### Contact Us
 If you have any questions about these Terms of Use, You can contact us by email at jellroll.dev@gmail.com